Jægersborg Allé: Monuments and memorials

 A Femvejen, a roundabout where Jægersborg Allé, Bernstorffsvej, Ordrupvej and two others roads meet, is a memorial to King Christian IX and Queen Louise.
 The memorial was designed by the architect Andreas Vlemmesen and executed by the sculptor Anders Bundgaard.
 It was unveiled on 6 September 1913.

 Outside Jægersborg Allé 184 is a stone commemorating Jørgen Haagen Schmith, better known under the codename Citronen (Danish for the Lemon), a prominent member of the Danish resistance movement during World War II, who was killed at the site early in the morning on 15 October 1944.

 Transport

-Charlottenlund station, a station of the Klampenborg radial of the S-train network, is located circa one kilometre from the coast.
-Jægersborg station, a station on the Hillerød radial, is located just west of its western end.
+Charlottenlund railway station, a station of the Klampenborg radial of the S-train network, is located circa one kilometre from the coast.
+Jægersborg railway station, a station on the Hillerød radial, is located just west of its western end.